dimagi/commcare-hq/corehq/apps/app_manager/suite_xml/case_tile_templates/README.md

    * `horz-align`
    * `vert-align`

 `CaseTileTemplates` defines the choices in the config dropdown.
-If a template supports maps the description should contain ", and map".
+If a template does not supports maps, it should be added to `CASE_TILE_TEMPLATES_WITHOUT_MAP`.